ClickHouse/ClickHouse/docs/en/table_engines/resharding.rst

 .. code-block:: sql

-  ALTER TABLE t RESHARD [COPY] [PARTITION partition] TO описание кластера USING ключ шардирования
+  ALTER TABLE t RESHARD [COPY] [PARTITION partition] TO cluster description USING sharding key

-Запрос работает только для Replicated-таблиц и для Distributed-таблиц, смотрящих на Replicated-таблицы.
+Query works only for Replicated tables and for Distributed tables that are looking at Replicated tables.

-При выполнении, запрос сначала проверяет корректность запроса, наличие свободного места на серверах и кладёт в ZooKeeper по некоторому пути задачу, которую нужно сделать. Дальнейшее выполнение делается асинхронно.
+When executing, query first checks correctness of query, sufficiency of free space on nodes and writes to ZooKeeper at some path a task to to.
+Next work is done asynchronously.

-Для того, чтобы использовать перешардирование, в конфигурационном файле каждого сервера должен быть указан путь в ZooKeeper к очереди задач:
+For using resharding, you must specify path in ZooKeeper for task queue in configuration file:

 .. code-block:: xml